-I think it’s safe to say 2020 hasn’t been the year any of us were expecting.
-Between a global pandemic and the growing awareness of racial injustice, we’ve all been isolated and alone with our thoughts—which has contributed to a lot of anxiety, stress, and feelings of inadequacy and loneliness.
-I know I’ve felt emotionally overwhelmed by it all.
-There are so many things happening in our world, and it feels impossible to know how to help or what to do.
+I think it’s safe to say that life can get overwhelming.
+I know I’ve felt emotionally overwhelmed by the past few years.
+There are so many things happening in our world, and our personal experiences making it feel impossible to know how to help or what to do.
 Can you relate?

 As I’ve been processing current events, I keep coming back to these two verses: